 Milestones, timelines, effectiveness metrics, and parties who will serve in a leadership role for each of these Control Actions are provided below in Table 11.

-For the Control Action PCB Product Testing, the first milestone consists of the provision of comments on Ecology’s PCB product testing report within three months of issuance of the draft report.
+For the Control Action PCB Product Testing, the first milestone consists of the provision of comments on Ecology’s PCB product testing report within the public comment period of the draft report.
 The second milestone consists of demonstrated support to Ecology, regarding development of a PCB product testing clearinghouse.
-This support will consist of three steps: 1) Initial outreach to Ecology to determine if/how the Task Force can support, 2) Definition of the specific support to be provided, and 3) Provision of support.
+This support will consist of three steps: 1) Initial outreach to Ecology to determine if/how the Task Force can provide support, 2) Definition of the specific support to be provided, and 3) Provision of support.
 Initial outreach will be conducted within one year of issuance of the Comprehensive Plan, and future schedules assessed as part of the Implementation Review report.
-The third milestone for the Control Action PCB Product Testing is development of a clearinghouse within two years of issuance of the Comprehensive Plan.
 Initial public education efforts will be conducted within one year of issuance of the Comprehensive Plan, with more detailed effectiveness metrics for public education defined below in Section 5.15.2 on Actions That Require Development of New Work Plans.

 For the Control Action Compliance with PCB Regulations, the first milestone consists of maintaining existing activity in terms of providing comments on recurring regulatory issues.
 Comments will be provided on an ongoing as-needed basis, and assessed as part of the Implementation Review report.
 The second milestone consists of review of the Ecology atmospheric transport study, and a determination made regarding the need for more regulatory control of atmospheric sources such as used oil burning.
-Should atmospheric sources be identified as a significant contributor of PCBs, the final milestone consists of initiating a process for regulatory control over the relevant sources.
+Should atmospheric sources be identified as a contributor of PCBs worthy of additional controls, the final milestone consists of providing support to agencies on regulatory revisions regarding the relevant sources.

-For the Control Action Emerging End of Pipe Stormwater Technologies, the first milestone consists of the Task Force reviewing the Phase 1 results of the Lands Council works and providing feedback on next steps.
+For the Control Action Emerging End of Pipe Stormwater Technologies, the first milestone consists of the Task Force reviewing the Phase 1 results of the Lands Council work and providing feedback on next steps.
 The second milestone consists of identification of the appropriate level of Phase 2 support, and provision of that support.
-Both of these milestones will be accomplished within one year of completion of the Phase 1 report.
+Review and comment of the Phase 1 report will be accomplished within one year of completion of the Phase 1 report, while identification/provision of support will be provided within three months of the submittal of comments.

 Table 1.
 Milestones, Timelines and Effectiveness Metrics for Actions that Can Begin Implementation in the Short Term